FedST: Secure Federated Shapelet Transformation for Time Series Classification: Experiments

 - \texttt{LocalST}: the currently available solution that $P_0$ performs the centralized shapelet transformation with only its own data;

 - \texttt{GlobalST}: the ideal solution that $P_0$ uses the data of all parties for centralized shapelet transformation without privacy protection;

-- \texttt{LocalS+FedT}: a variant of \texttt{FedST} that $P_0$ executes the shapelet search step locally and collaborates with the participants for federated data transformation and classifier training;
+- \texttt{LocalS+FedT}: a variant of \texttt{FedST} that $P_0$ executes the shapelet search step locally and collaborates with the participants for \zyw{the} federated data transformation and classifier training;

-- \texttt{FedS+LocalT}: a variant of \texttt{FedST} that $P_0$ locally performs data transformation and classifier training using the shapelets found through federated shapelet search.
+- \texttt{FedS+LocalT}: a variant of \texttt{FedST} that $P_0$ locally performs data transformation and classifier training using the shapelets found through \zyw{the} federated shapelet search.

-To enable a fair comparison, we adopt a random forest of 40 trees with the same hyper-parameters as the classifier over the transformed data for all the methods.
-The candidates are sampled with the length ranging from $min(3, \frac{N}{4})$ to $N$.
-The number of shapelets $K$ is set to 200.
-The prior IG is used for assessing the shapelet quality.
+Following the centralized setting~\cite{bagnall2020tale,hills2014classification}, we adopt random forest as the classifier over the transformed data for all methods.
+The candidates are sampled with \zyw{a} length ranging from $min(3, \frac{N}{4})$ to $N$.
+The candidate set size is $\frac{MN}{2}$. \zy{The number of shapelets $K$ in Algorithm~\ref{alg:fedss_bs} is set to $\min\{\frac{N}{2},200\}$, while we reduce its size to 5 before data transformation and classifier training to improve interpretability.
+Inspired by~\cite{hills2014classification}, we cluster the $K$ shapelets into 5 groups using an agglomerative hierarchical clustering algorithm with Eq.\ref{eq:shapelet_dis} as the distance metric and select the centroids as the final shapelets.} The prior IG is used for assessing the shapelet quality.